vladimiry/ElectronMail/README.md

 ## How to build package from source code

-- Regardless of the platform you are working on, you will need to have Node.js v10 installed. v10 as it's recommended to go with the same Node.js version Electron comes with.
-If you already have Node.js installed, but not the version 10, then you might want to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between multiple Node.js versions:
+- Regardless of the platform you are working on, you will need to have Node.js v12 installed. v12 as it's recommended to go with the same Node.js version Electron comes with.
+If you already have Node.js installed, but not the v12, then you might want to use [Node Version Manager](https://github.com/creationix/nvm) to be able to switch between multiple Node.js versions:
   - Install [NVM](https://github.com/creationix/nvm).
-  - Run `nvm install 10`.
+  - Run `nvm install 12`.
-  - Run `nvm use 10`.
+  - Run `nvm use 12`.
 - Some native modules require node prebuilds files compiling and for that Python and C++ compiler need to be installed on your system:
   - On `Windows`: the simplest way to install all the needed stuff on Windows is to run `npm install --global --production windows-build-tools` CLI command.
 [Tutanota](https://github.com/tutao/tutanota) and [ProtonMail](https://github.com/ProtonMail/WebClient) web clients projects require bash for building, so a few more steps need to be fulfilled:
     - Install bash then check the path of bash ex: `C:\\Program Files\\git\\bin\\bash.exe`.